Farok-ahmed/gold-price-live/README.md

 ## Installation

-1. Upload the `gold-price-lived` folder to `/wp-content/plugins/`
+1. Upload the `metal-price-live` folder to `/wp-content/plugins/`
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. **Configure API Key**: Go to Settings > Gold Price Live and enter your API key
+3. **Configure API URL**: Go to Metal Price Live menu in dashboard and enter your API URL
 4. Use shortcodes in any page, post, or widget

 ## Configuration

-### Setting Up API Key
+### Setting Up API URL

-1. After activation, navigate to **Settings > Gold Price Live** in your WordPress admin
+1. After activation, navigate to **Metal Price Live** menu in your WordPress admin dashboard
-2. Enter your API key (get it from [goldprice.org](https://data-asg.goldprice.org))
+2. Enter your API URL (get it from supported providers like goldprice.org, metalpriceapi.com, etc.)
-   - The API key field is a password field for security
+   - The API URL field is a password field for security
    - Click the eye icon (👁️) to toggle visibility if needed
-   - The key is hidden by default to protect your credentials
+   - The URL is hidden by default to protect your credentials
 3. Click "Save Settings"
 4. The plugin will test the connection and display current gold price if successful
 5. Once saved, the API key will be stored securely and hidden